drewminns/slackdeletron/readme.md

 3. Create a new Slack App for local development at [https://api.slack.com/apps](https://api.slack.com/apps).
 You'll need to give it a name and assign to a Slack Workspace.
 In the App Credentials section, grab the Client ID and the Client Secret values.

+4. Configure the oAuth Permissions that the app will need, by clicking on 'Add features and functionality' -> 'Permissions' button.
+In that section, add the callback url to your local running instance `http://localhost:8081/api/slack/callback`.

+5. Below the Callback URL, configure the scopes that your app will need.
+  - channels:read
+  - groups:read
+  - files:read
+  - files:write:user
+  - users:read

-4. Create a `dev.js` file in the `config/keys` directory to hold your local configuration.
+6. Create a `dev.js` file in the `config/keys` directory to hold your local configuration.

 ```
 module.exports = {